nclslbrn/minimal-artistic-portfolio/readme.md

 [Demo here](https://nicolas-lebrun.fr/) (It's not demo content but my own artistic works)

 1st Note: Translation content function work with [qTranslateX](https://wordpress.org/plugins/qtranslate-x/) you can use another plugin, static contents are translated (english/french) with a .po file.
-2nd Note: Currently Gutenbeg blocks are not supported but they should work in the lower right part of events and projects pages (where post_content/the_content() is output).
+2nd Note: Currently Gutenbeg blocks are not supported but if your site use only one language, it should work.

 ## Features